kellyjwallace/kellyjwallace.github.io/outreach.md

 I am one of three founding student representatives of the <a href="https://cns.utexas.edu/eeb-graduate-program/diversity#diversity-amp-inclusivity-committee"> <b> Integrative Biology Department Diversity and Inclusivity Committee </b></a>.
 The committee develops policies and procedures for handling student concerns and encouraging diversity in applicants to the affiliated graduate programs. <br><br>

-African American Pioneers in Evolutionary Science: The Untold Story I participated in a BEACON-funded project that met in April 2017 to develop scholarly publications on the history/sociology of African American scientists in evolution and generate goals for improving diversity recruitment and inclusivity for students in evolutionary biology.
+I participated in a <a href="https://beacon-center.org/"> <b> BEACON</b></a>-funded project titled <b>African American Pioneers in Evolutionary Science: The Untold Story</b> that met in 2017 to develop scholarly publications on the history/sociology of African American scientists in evolution and generate goals for improving diversity recruitment and inclusivity for students in evolutionary biology.<br><br>

 Black History Month: Celebrating Black Scientists, 2016 I collaborated with the UT Austin EEB Department to run a black history month campaign highlight black scientists.
-This work inspired an additional program highlighting Hispanic-American scientists in September 2017.
+This work inspired an additional program highlighting Hispanic-American scientists in September 2017.<br><br>

 GirlAdvocates!
 Outreach Visit, 2015 (http://www.girladvocates.org/)
 The GirlAdvocates! program provides primarily minority local middle school students opportunities to engage in science in their community.
 I organized a lab outreach event which included a lab tour, activities, and a student panel discussion about being a woman in science.